wgd-modular/loewenzahnhonig-firmware/src/cloudseed/README.md

 counter-clockwise only the input is heard, fully clockwise only the reverb, and both are 3 dB down at the centre.
 The balance between the early reflections and the late reverb inside the wet signal comes from the program.

+A two-ADC-code margin at each end lets the smoothed control reach exactly dry or wet.
+The range between these margins is continuous and keeps the centre at the same position.

+How loud the wet signal is at a given mix setting is the program's own
+business: every preset carries the output level the plugin gave its late reverb, and those span about 14 dB over the ten (quietest "The 90s Are Back", loudest "Through the Looking Glass"), with the early reflections on a level of their own.
+The mix pot does not compensate for this, so changing the program at a fixed mix changes how much reverb is heard.
+The programs keep the balance the plugin gave them.

 The reverb's wet signal is soft-clipped before it is mixed in.
 With long decay times the reverb builds up well beyond full scale when the source keeps